 There are two types of contact dermatitis: irritant and allergic.
-These forms of eczema usually affects the hands and is usually developed by frequent hand washing and using of household chemicals.
+These forms of eczema usually affect the hands and are typically caused by frequent hand washing and the use of household chemicals.
 It can also affect other parts of the body and this depends on the type of allergy you may have.
 There are irritants that can usually trigger a flare-up with this type of eczema:

 - Cosmetics (hand sanitizer with alcohol, or any fragrant lotions)

 - Poison ivy

 This form of eczema can occur either when touching an irritant once or repeatedly.

 This form of eczema usually affects the hands and feet and is usually chronic and painful.
 Blisters appear initially then skin patches begin to form in the skin.
 Medical professionals are unsure what triggers this type of eczema.

 This type of eczema usually affects men more than women.
 Men usually develop this form of eczema before their mid-50s.
 Women usually develop this type of eczema in their teens or as young adults.